Chief superintendent: Papua New Guinea

 In the Royal Papua New Guinea Constabulary, a chief superintendent is normally a metropolitan superintendent or the director of a police division.
 The rank is between superintendent and assistant commissioner.

 Philippines

 In the Philippines, chief superintendent is a rank in the Bureau of Jail Management and Penology and the Bureau of Fire Protection.
 It is above senior superintendent and below bureau director and is regarded as the equivalent of brigadier general in the Philippine Army.
+It was formerly used by the Philippine National Police.

 Portugal

 Chief superintendent (superintendente-chefe) is the highest officer rank in the Public Security Police (PSP) of Portugal.
 It is senior to the police rank of superintendent, being roughly equivalent to a general officer in the armed forces.

 Chiefs superintendents can exercise the roles of national director, deputy national directors, inspector general of the PSP and commanding officers of major police commands.

 The basic rank insignia of a chief superintendent consists of dark blue epaulets bordered with silver leaves of oak and with two PSP stars (six points silver stars with the SP monogram in the center) in the middle.
 If exercising the role of national director or deputy national director / inspector general, the chief superintendents use instead, respectively, four and three PSP stars.